juanmirod/juanmirod.github.io/_fiction/2025-11-26-real-democracy.markdown

 "Twelve people.
 Out of eight thousand adults.
 You know why?
 Because by the time they get home from work, the debate is already framed.
 The professional advocates have already set the terms.
 And people are tired."

-"So your random sampling—how's that better?"
+"So your random sampling thingy.. how's that better?"

 "When you're randomly selected, you get paid.
 You get time off work, mandated by law.
 You get briefings from multiple experts.
 You deliberate with a statistically representative group.
-You don't have to compete with people who do this professionally—you _are_ the decision-maker."
+You don't have to compete with people who do this professionally, you _are_ the decision-maker."

 Teresa was quiet for a long moment.
 "And if I don't trust that the selection is random?"

-"You audit it.
+"Everything can be audited.
 We build citizen oversight into the code.
 Every selection is verifiable, traceable.
 We need people like you watching us.
-We need you to not trust us—to check our work."
+We need you to not trust us, to check our work."

-"You're asking me to trust the system to not need trust."
+"You're asking me to trust the system."

 "I'm asking you to help build a system worth trusting."